 Europe’s General Data Protection Regulation

 Europe’s General Data Protection Regulation 2016/679 (GDPR) is a regulation enacted in May 2018.
 It addresses data privacy and data protection for people from the European Union (EU) and the European Economic Area (EEA).
 It also deals with data concerning EU citizens when it is transferred outside the EU and EEA areas.
 That includes the United States.
 Companies storing, collecting, and processing personal data are responsible for lawfulness and transparency in how they collect data, what they collect, how it is used, and how it is stored.
-They must have a lawful reason for collecting data and the person must consent to giving their personal data.
+They must have a lawful reason for collecting data and the person must consent to give their personal data.
 Data can only be retained for limited periods of time and an individual has the right to request that all of their information be erased at any time.

-Certainly, a product like a dating app, inclduing Facebook Dating, which collects highly personal information used for any online dating product would be subject to a Data Privacy Assessment as required by the DPC’s office.
+Certainly, a product like a dating app, including Facebook Dating, which collects highly personal information used for any online dating product would be subject to a Data Privacy Assessment as required by the DPC’s office.